Tucson Convention Center is a multi-purpose complex on a 27-acre campus in the heart of Downtown Tucson. The facility hosts a wide range of events:

 Check the event calendar for a full line-up of upcoming events.

-If you are attending a show, it is likely that concession stands will be open.
+If you are attending a show or sporting event, it is likely that concession stands will be open.

 Yes!
 Check the website for a list of upcoming concerts, shows, and events.